-At Singleton School we have a before and after school club that is run by a 3rd party provider 'Acorns'.

-Acorns wrap around care club is very popular and is available from 7.30am and breakfast is available at this time.
-After school the Acorns runs until 5.30pm and includes a fantastic range of activities and a very popular snack time!
+At Singleton School we have a before and after school club.
+Our Kids Club is very popular and is available from 7.30am and breakfast is available at this time.
+After school the Kids Club runs until 5.30pm and includes a fantastic range of activities and a very popular snack time!